NotAShelf/notashelf.dev/posts/nix-vs-docker-i.md

 /nix/store/some-hash-myapp-0.1.0/
 ```

-That path is content-addressed.
-You can copy it, cache it, or reproduce it
+That path is input-addressed and reproducible.
+You can copy it, cache it, or
-anywhere.
-You can even `nix bundle` it to allow running it elsewhere, though the
+reproduce it anywhere.
+You can even `nix bundle` it to allow running it
-API around it is a bit ambiguous.
+elsewhere, though the API around it is a bit ambiguous and besides the scope of
+today's post.

 ## Reproducibility